fbhs-cs/purdys-puzzles/Puzzles/2024-04/README.md

 1 + 7 + 6 + 8 = 22.
 We will call this the "star" value of the number.

-The star value of the 2nd pentagonal number that is also octagonal is 43.
+The star value of the 2nd pentagonal number greater than 1 that is also octagonal is 43.

-What is the star value of the 5th pentagonal number that is also octagonal?
+What is the star value of the 5th pentagonal number greater than 1 that is also octagonal?